Website of Green Letterbox Limited T/A Mail Metrics

 II.
 External Third Parties as set out in the Glossary.

-Please contact us as above if you want further information on the specific mechanism used by us if/when transferring your personal data out of the EEA.
+Please contact us as above if you want further information on the specific mechanism used by us if/when transferring your personal data to destinations outside of the EEA.

 I. The regulatory rules contained in laws and regulations or set by authorities like the Revenue Commissioners and the Central Bank of Ireland.